How to watch the Shrek movies in order — including the Puss in Boots spinoffs

 Shrek movies in chronological order

-NOTE: While this is the chronological order, we do advise that you perhaps watch the first Puss in Boots movie sometime after Shrek 2, as that is when the character first appeared in the franchise, and the joke may be ruined should you watch his origin movie first.
+It’s also worth noting that, while this is the chronological order, we’d advise you watch the first Puss in Boots movie sometime after Shrek 2.
+The character first appeared in the franchise in Shrek 2, and the joke may be ruined should you watch his origin movie first.

 Puss in Boots (2011)